What is the Federal Reserve’s balance sheet?

-One of the most esoteric aspects of Federal Reserve policy has proven to be the U.S. central bank’s most stimulative economic tool: the balance sheet.
+One of the most esoteric aspects of Federal Reserve policy has proven to be the U.S. central bank’s most powerful economic tool: the balance sheet.

 But even though it’s hard to translate Fed speak into everyday English, this isn’t a topic to ignore.
 While most consumers focus on whether the Fed is raising or lowering interest rates, this behind-the-scenes aspect of Fed policy has major implications for the U.S. economy, the stock market, monetary policy and your pocketbook.
-It’s all coming to a head officially on June 15, when the balance sheet officially starts to shrink.
+It may also soon return to the spotlight if officials end up cutting interest rates this year.

 Here’s everything you need to know about the Fed’s balance sheet, including what it is, why it’s important and how it could impact you.